Individual Pumpkin Pies without Crust (aka Pumpkin Custards)

 Originally published in November 2014.
 This post has been updated over the years to add newer photos including process shots, a video, and even more tips and information about the recipe.

 Being born on November 27th, my birthday usually falls on or within a day or two of Thanksgiving.
-As a kid, since we were already getting together as a family on Thanksgiving, and often on the next day to eat leftovers, my family birthday celebration was usually done on Thanksgiving.
+As a kid, my family birthday celebration was usually done on Thanksgiving.
 This meant my candles went in the pumpkin pie, since apple pie is not the best support system for birthday candles.
 One problem…

 I didn’t like pumpkin pie and really just wanted an ice cream cake.
 Heck, I might have preferred my candles to go in the Corn Pudding!